Django and React - How to use InertiaJS in your Django and React Apps

 Building your own InertiaJS - React - Django app

 The remainder of this article will focus on how you would go about installing inertia and building an app.
-The focus is on how everything fits together.
-In the next article, we will build a full app.
+The focus is on how everything works together.

 The main components of this stack